Chez Panisse

-Chez Panisse is a Berkeley, California, restaurant, known as one of the originators of the style of cooking known as California cuisine, and the farm-to-table movement.
-The restaurant emphasizes ingredients rather than technique and has developed a supply network of direct relationships with local farmers, ranchers and dairies.
+Chez Panisse is a Berkeley, California, restaurant, known as one of the originators of California cuisine and the farm-to-table movement, opened and owned by Alice Waters.
+The restaurant emphasizes ingredients rather than technique and has developed a supply network of direct relationships with local farmers, ranchers, and dairies.

-The main, downstairs restaurant serves a set menu that changes daily and reflects the season's produce.
-Prices vary with the day of the week, and as of 2020 range from $75 to $125.
+The main restaurant, located downstairs, serves a set menu that changes daily and reflects the season's produce.
 An upstairs cafe offers an a la carte menu at lower prices.